 In the Lifetime of the Buddha

-A nomadic ascetic loved to debate, but in the whole of India he could not find anyone to match him.
-Once after arriving in the city near the Buddha’s monastery, he asked if there was anyone who could debate him and the people told him to go see the Buddha.
+A wandering ascetic loved to debate, but in the whole of India he could not find anyone to match him.
+Once after arriving in the city near the Buddha’s monastery, he asked if there was anyone he could debate, and the people told him to talk with the Buddha.
 He asked the Buddha a question and got a correct answer.
 But he could not answer the Buddha’s question in return, so he got up and left.
 The Buddha told this story to the people who had just watched the short debate so they knew that in the past he had defeated an earlier birth of this same man in the same way.